 What are the symptoms of pre-eclampsia?

-The severity of pre-eclampsia is usually (but not always) related to your blood pressure level.
 You may have no symptoms to begin with, particularly if you only have mildly raised blood pressure and a small amount of protein in your urine.

 If pre-eclampsia becomes worse, one or more of the following symptoms may develop.
 See a doctor or midwife urgently if any of these occur:

 - Severe headaches that do not settle with simple painkillers.

 - Problems with your vision, such as blurring or flashing lights.